archy-co/arch_dotfiles/README.md

 ## TODO:
-* find a way to cast laptop screen to TV (gnome-network-displays)
+* find a way to cast laptop screen to TV (should try gnome-network-displays)

-* dmenu with style
-* touchégg startup on system booting
 * Image preview in terminal
 * git auto authorization in terminal so that I don't have to type in username and passwd every time I push
-* links are not working in most of programs (e.g. Telegram, MS Teams, Gnome Software, etc links)
+* links are not working in most of programs (e.g. in Telegram, MS Teams, Gnome Software, etc)
-* fix not working conkys
+* fix not working conkys, customize them
 * install and configure music visualizer e.g. cava
-* change notes in conky
 * change comand to open fff